 With this propellant, engine level tests were performed to investigate the basic combustion parameters such as flow properties, combustion stability and performance.

 The obtained data on composition, miscibility, compatibility and performance was used to investigate the impact of changing the current state of the art satellite propulsion systems for a NOFB propulsion system.

 Successful firing of a thruster with the selected NOFB as propellant at Airborne Engineering Ltd. facilities.
 (Credits to AEL Ltd.)

 Safety is the main challenge within this project.
 Mixing of an oxidiser and fuel within its flammability limits is per definition hazardous.
 Developing a NOFB blend with excellent performance characteristics and manageable handling and safety characteristics is key to the success of this project.

-The potential hazards of the NOFB mixture limits the engine testing to a test setup in which the NOFB will be mixed just before injected in to the test engine.
-This, and use sufficient safety measures as flame arrestors, prevents a catastrophic event in case of a flash back.
-The challenge during tests is to obtain viable test data in a representative and safe test setup as much as possible.
+The potential hazards of the NOFB mixture limits the engine testing to a test setup in which the NOFB will be mixed just before injection into the test engine.
+This, together with suitable safety measures such as flame arrestors, prevents a catastrophic event in case of a flash back.

 NOFB propellant, if proven that the potential hazards with this propellant are manageable, offers the potential of bi-propellant performance with mono propellant system complexity.
 Nitrous oxide and the potential fuels that makes NOFB are all considered ‘green’ and the chance that the use of these components will be restricted by REACH legislation is negligible.